rahlk/rahlk.github.io/_pages/about.md

 ---

 I am a Post doctoral fellow at Columbia University working [ARiSE Lab](https://www.rayb.info/ariselab) with Dr. Baishakhi Ray (see [rayb.info](rayb.info)).
-My current research explores intersection of software engineering and machine learning for such domain as (a) software testing, (b) optimizing highly configurable systems, (c)decision making, and (d)debugging.
+My current research explores intersection of software engineering and machine learning for such domain as (a) software testing, (b) optimizing highly configurable systems, and (c)decision making.

 I obtained my PhD form [RAISE Lab](http://ai4se.net/) at NC State University under the guidance of Dr. Tim Menzies (see [menzies.us](http://menzies.us)).
 During my PhD, I worked on *actionable analytics* for software engineering.
 I developed algorithms that go beyond prediction to generate insights that can assist decision making.
 I also worked on developing data mining techniques (transfer learning) to generate insights even when sufficient data is not available.